markfl/Create-Java-Source/README.md

 # Create-Java-Source
 This process will take a Physical file and create java class that will support all input/output.
-It supports Oracle.
-Micros SQL Server, MySQL and IBM DB2.
+It supports Oracle, Micros SQL Server, MySQL and IBM DB2.